jaykang920/x2/README.md

 A _port_ is an actual implementation of x2, targeting a specific platform or language.
 A port is usually named in the form of x2[target], where target signifies its platform or langauge.
-Especially when a port is targeting a programming language, it is normally named as x2[source file extension]: e.g., x2java, x2py, x2rb, etc.
+Especially when a port is targeting a single programming language, it is normally named as x2[source file extension]: e.g., x2java, x2py, x2rb, etc.